zKittyGB/front/README.md

 #2 - Install npm

-#3 - Clone or Download the backend API
+#3 - Clone or Download the backend API from "https://github.com/zKittyGB/P12-front-end-dashboard"

 #4 - Open API folder then install all dependencies required with npm install then launch it with npm start and let him start on "http://localhost:3000"